 Leftover Bread and Leftover Bread of Life

-Dr. Jeremiah is the founder of Turning Point for God, and serves as Senior Pastor of Shadow Mountain Community Church in El Cajon, California.
-For more information about Turning Point go to www.DavidJeremiah.org
+Dr. Jeremiah is the founder and host of Turning Point for God and senior pastor of Shadow Mountain Community Church in El Cajon, California.
+For more information on Turning Point, go to www.DavidJeremiah.org.

 At its heart, the message of the gospel is simple.
 For some people, it’s even too simple.
 They want to do something to earn their salvation.
 Can you relate?
 Dr. David Jeremiah continues his look at the dangers of legalism, which robs believers of the absolute freedom they have in Christ.